12. Data frames#

 con <- dbConnect(RSQLite::SQLite(), ":memory:")

-dbWriteTable(con, "mtcars", mtcars) # `mtcars` is a toy built-in data frame
+dbWriteTable(con, "mtcars", mtcars) # `mtcars` is a toy data frame

 dbGetQuery(con, "